-Group work/collaborative o discussion management Questioning skills o ICT + Web 2.0 o Graphic organisers o Kinesthetic approaches Relates strategies appropriately to coherent pedagogies (where appropriate) Demonstrates diversity of approaches across a sequence of lessons (where appropriate) Demonstrates the ability to change/adapt strategies within a lesson in response to student performance/understanding/engagement (where appropriate) Uses effective questioning techniques that maximise participation and encourage higher level thinking 3.4 Demonstrate knowledge of a Locates and collects resources developed by the school/setting for range of resources, including ICT, specific learning programs/units that engage learners in their Uses ready-made resources and creates own resources to enhance learning. learning Seeks out and uses appropriate internet resources Uses a diverse range of resources specific to content/concepts Uses of a range of sources Uses appropriate conventions regarding academic integrity/referencing, askpowledging of approach acknowledging of sources Balances bias/recognition of bias in the use of resources Provides props, visual aids, cues to support understanding for a student with a wide range of levels of prior knowledge and understanding 3.5 Demonstrate a range of Shows an ability to relate to and work with students e.g. attempts to learn verbal and non-verbal names, converses with individuals, listens, smiles communication strategies to Moves effectively within a learning space support learner engagement.
-Body language is open, encouraging and 'safe' Uses appropriate: o volume o pitch o tone o grammatical conventions body language, eye contact, gestures (hands-up) Responds appropriately to student behaviours/contributions Asserts themselves in a classroom environment as relevant Provides informal feedback (inclusive, elaborative) to build student engagement Uses warm-up activity to engage student participation Provides feedback to each student Has an active and engaging presence not seated, narrow, restrictive delivery of teaching Uses gestures to communicate Provides clear instruction Seeks out unresponsive students 3.6 Demonstrate broad Collaborates and engages in discussions with other teachers Reflects at the end of the lesson to inform future work knowledge of strategies that can be used to evaluate teaching Guides design and implementation of assessment items programs to improve learners' Is actively involved in moderation learning Analyses assessment data Collects feedback from students to inform future planning and teaching Checks for understanding Evaluates learning Surveys student perception of unit
+Group work/collaborative o discussion management Questioning skills o ICT + Web 2.0 o Graphic organisers o Kinesthetic approaches Relates strategies appropriately to coherent pedagogies (where appropriate) Demonstrates diversity of approaches across a sequence of lessons (where appropriate) Demonstrates the ability to change/adapt strategies within a lesson in response to student performance/understanding/engagement (where appropriate) Uses effective questioning techniques that maximise participation and encourage higher level thinking 3.4 Demonstrate knowledge of a Locates and collects resources developed by the school/setting for range of resources, including ICT, specific learning programs/units that engage learners in their Uses ready-made resources and creates own resources to enhance learning. learning Seeks out and uses appropriate internet resourcesUses a diverse range of resources specific to content/concepts Uses of a range of sources Uses appropriate conventions regarding academic integrity/referencing, acknowledging of sources Balances bias/recognition of bias in the use of resources Provides props, visual aids, cues to support understanding for a student with a wide range of levels of prior knowledge and understanding 3.5 Demonstrate a range of • Shows an ability to relate to and work with students e.g. attempts to learn verbal and non-verbal names, converses with individuals, listens, smiles communication strategies to Moves effectively within a learning space support learner engagement.
+Body language is open, encouraging and 'safe' Uses appropriate: o volume o pitch o tone o language forms of address grammatical conventions grammatical conventions body language, eye contact, gestures (hands-up) Responds appropriately to student behaviours/contributions Asserts themselves in a classroom environment as relevant Provides informal feedback (inclusive, elaborative) to build student engagement Uses warm-up activity to engage student participation Provides feedback to each student Has an active and engaging presence not seated, narrow, restrictive delivery of teaching Uses gestures to communicate Provides clear instruction Seeks out unresponsive students 3.6 Demonstrate broad Collaborates and engages in discussions with other teachers Deflects at the and of the lessen to inform future work. knowledge of strategies that can Reflects at the end of the lesson to inform future work Guidea desire and implementation of according to the second sec be used to evaluate teaching Guides design and implementation of assessment items Is actively involved in moderation programs to improve learners' learning Is actively involved in moderationAnalyses assessment data Collects feedback from students to inform future planning and teaching Conects reedback from students to inform future planning and teaching Checks for understanding Evaluates learning Surveys student perception of unit